 There's kind of a few things ahead of the queue for that, before that would happen.
-The next thing that's going to be off the ramp is this Foetus companion album to "HIDE", which I'm finishing in the next few weeks.
-That's got about ten or eleven pieces, and then that will be rapidly followed by the soundtrack to a film I scored a couple of years ago called "The Blue Eyes," which is being prepared as well.
+The next thing that's going to be off the ramp is this Foetus companion album to HIDE, which I'm finishing in the next few weeks.
+That's got about ten or eleven pieces, and then that will be rapidly followed by the soundtrack to a film I scored a couple of years ago called "The Blue Eyes", which is being prepared as well.
+Those two albums will be out this year.